drpetersonfernandes/SimpleLauncher/parameters.md

 ```

 Adjust the batch file as per your needs.
 You need a separate batch file for each game (or ROM) you own.
 Name each batch file with the same name as the game (or ROM).<br>
 Before using Simple Launcher, first try running your batch file directly.
-If it works there, it will also work within 'Simple Launcher'.
+If it works there, it will also work within Simple Launcher.

 ## Sega Saturn